strommen/joestrommen.com/readme.md

 You'll also need to do a `npm install -g grunt-cli` if you haven't already so that `grunt` can be run from the command line.

 ### Non-Public Data
 There are a few things that I'm not going to commit to Github.
+These are in a Web.Release.Config that is excluded via .gitignore.

 * MailChimpApiKey
 * MandrillApiKey